mads-bisgaard/bayesh/README.md

 When using Zsh shell in tmux you
 - toggle the fzf pane with `Ctrl-<up arrow>` and `Ctrl-<down arrow>`.
 - select a suggestion with `Ctrl-<right arrow>`.

+At first Bayesh has a short "learning phase" before it will start suggesting you commands.

 ## Gotchas
 Bayesh relies on your shell’s history behavior.
 To get the best experience: